Substance Church: History

-They have since launched multiple campuses internationally, such as their Monterrey Mexico location.
-And in 2025, Substance acquired the property of former Bethany Global University the original location of Bethany House Publishing, which was bought out by Baker publishing group.
-They are master planning the property for their college and school of media arts, along with their South Twin Cities campus.
+In 2025, Substance acquired the property of former Bethany Global University the original location of Bethany House Publishing, which was bought out by Baker publishing group.
+Shortly afterwards, they opened the Southside campus in the church on the campus; they are master planning the property for their college and school of media arts, set to open in the fall of 2026.